Articles of Association

 Previous experience: Country Senior Executive Nordea Sweden, Head of Banking Sweden and Head of Group Strategy and Corporate Development at Nordea Bank; Engagement Manager and Associate Principal, Mckinsey & Company; Associate, Goldman Sachs Investment Banking.

-Other assignments: Member of the Supervisory Board of ABN Amro Bank NV, Board member of MM Holding AB.
-Chairman of Kreditz AB.
+Other on-going principal assignments: Member of the Supervisory Board of ABN Amro Bank.
+NV.
+Board member of MM Holding AB and Ludvig & Co AB.
+Chairman of the board of Kreditz AB.

 Education: MSc in Economics and Business Administration from the Stockholm School of Economics and the Stockholm University School of Business